 “Before you build your home, be sure to ask your contractor this important question: To what building code will my home be constructed?”

 This quote was pulled from a discussion forum on ModularHousing.com.
 This discussion forum helps explain the many differences between modular homes and homes built according to the federal Housing and Urban Development (HUD) Code.
 Knowing these differences can save you from a whole lot of frustration when you get ready to build your next home!
+Check out our post that explores these differences in-depth!

 Most do not know that the HUD building codes are vastly different from the building codes in place for traditional site built homes and modular homes.
 Site built and modular homes are held to the same standards when it comes to building codes.
 This is not true for HUD homes.
 These homes are built to HUD code standards, which are far less robust than the codes in effect for modular homes.